IT2810/it2810-webutvikling-h18-prosjekt-3-50/README.md

 By using Jest, one can mock functions with jest.fn(), and thereby check if the function was called, with what arguments and mock its response.
 This makes it easier to fake the test environement.
-Wit expect one can assert if two values are the same, and by using `find()` one can find elements in the page based on normal css syntax.
+With expect one can assert if two values are the same, and by using `find()` one can find elements in the page based on normal css syntax.
 This did not work as it should in our project, probably because of another rendering, and we therefore made our own find function based on testID-props.